Campus Bottle

 Competitive Analysis

 Currently, there is only a yelp and facebook page available for this store.
 Customers cannot purchase items or learn about promotions and discounts through the yelp or facebook page.
-As noted in the images, these pages are basic, lacking branding, lacking professional photos, and are not targeted towards their primary customer demographic.
-Most students do not use Yelp and Facebook often.
-Students are more likely to use Instagram, Twitter, or mobile apps.
+As noted in the images, these pages are basic, lacking branding, and lacking professional photos.

 User Research

 We surveyed 30+ Cal Poly College students, and found that an overwhelming majority of students would use Campus Bottle more often with an app in place.
-We developed a survey using Google Forms to find out students' opinions on Campus Bottle, their current website, and whether or not they would utilize an app for Campus Bottle.
-We had to make a few revisions and obtain approval from our professor before sending it out to Cal Poly students.
+We developed a survey using Google Forms and conducted 5 in-person interviews to find out students' opinions on Campus Bottle, their current website, and whether or not they would utilize an app for Campus Bottle.

-90.6% of customers surveyed reported an app including deals and promotions would increse likelihood of purchase.
+90.6% of customers surveyed reported an app including deals and promotions would increase likelihood of purchase.

 78.1% of customers surveyed reported an app including delivery services would increase likelihood of purchase.